nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The given serial number is not an integer.
+The stock with the given serial number is not found.

     * 3b1.
 Warenager shows an error message.

       Use case resumes at step 2.

 * 3c.
-The stock with the given serial number is not found.
+The given format is missing the field header l/.

     * 3c1.
-Warenager shows an error message.

-      Use case resumes at step 2.

-* 3d.
-The given format is missing the field header l/.

-    * 3d1.
 Warenager shows an error message.

       Use case resumes at step 2.